-But to answer the age-old question: is the store dead?
-There is no doubt it is very much alive.
-Ecommerce transaction volumes have grown, but as stores reopen, in-store transactions are holding up remarkably well too.
-Perhaps it’s a good time to reiterate that for shoppers, it was never a case of ecommerce vs in-store.
+There is no doubt that physical stores are very much alive.
+Ecommerce transaction volumes may have grown, but in-store transactions are still holding up remarkably well.
+Perhaps it’s a good time to reiterate that for shoppers, it was never a case of shopping online versus shopping in a physical store.

-Several studies, including our own Adyen Agility Report, have shown that rather than digital savviness, convenience is the determining factor for shoppers when choosing which channel they buy from.
-Though the pandemic may have just made things a little harder for retailers.
+Several studies, including our own Adyen Retail Report, have shown that rather than digital savviness, convenience is the determining factor for shoppers when choosing which channel they buy from.

-So how can you make shopping convenient, while creating an amazing brand experience, for shoppers whose standards have gone up a notch?
+So how can you make shopping convenient, while creating an amazing brand experience, for shoppers whose standards have gone up by quite a bit?

 The store experience is part of the brand experience

-Transactions may or may not happen in-store, and if they do, they need to be seamless and easy for shoppers.
-As safety and hygiene are top of mind now, businesses need to think of how to reduce: • waiting time (human-to-human interaction) and • POS terminal contact (human-and-surface interaction)
+Transactions may or may not happen in store, and if they do, they need to be seamless and easy for shoppers.
+To create the best possible customer journey in stores, businesses need to think of how to reduce:

-You may want to consider an mPOS solution for your sales crew to engage with your customers, and enable checkouts right there and then.
-The advantage with a mobile solution is that you won’t have a queue forming in-store which is great, as the longer a shopper waits in line, the lower the chance of sales conversion.
+You may want to consider an mPOS system for your sales crew to engage with your customers, and enable checkouts anywhere in your stores.
+The advantage with a mobile solution is that you won’t have a queue forming in store which is great, as the longer a shopper waits in line, the lower the chance of sales conversion.

-Giving shoppers the freedom to roam around the store and experience your brand?
-Kiosks and self-service checkouts have become more popular as brands look to reduce human-to-human interaction.
-Adyen’s self-service POS terminals can be integrated to enable easy checkouts without being in the way of brand experiences.
+Want to give shoppers the freedom to roam around the store and experience your brand?
+Kiosks and self-service checkouts have become more popular as brands look to automate and streamline the checkout process.
+Adyen’s self-service POS terminals can be integrated to enable easy checkouts while boosting brand experiences.